Accuracy and reliability

 Get as PDF

-Disability services for children and youth can be granted by different departments of the municipalities.
-As the municipalities use different digital systems for data reporting and transmission, the data are not registered systematically and uniformly.
-Municipalities provide services and administer the cases differently and can thus register the same case/measure on different sections and subsections of the legislation.
-The full extent of such practice is not known.
+Disability compensation services for children and youth may be granted by various departments within municipalities.
+Due to the use of different digital systems for data reporting and transmission by municipalities, the data are not systematically and uniformly registered.
+Municipalities administer cases and provide services differently, which can result in the same case or measure being registered under different sections and subsections of the legislation.
+The full extent of this practice is not known.

 Overall accuracy